- Refer

 - Even if the SQL standard mandates the use of the

-isolation level,
+TRANSACTION_SERIALIZABLE isolation level,

 most database management systems use a different default level.
 Oracle, for example, has a default isolation